By Robert G. Meyers

 and the miracle that the law failed.
 But this is not the case in our world.
 Here the falsity of the testimony is never "more

-miraculous than the fact which it endeavors to establish" (I, 123), for it is never a miracle for testimony to be mistaken.16 5.
-As I have interpreted him, Hume takes stories
+miraculous than the fact which it endeavors to establish" (I, 123), for it is never a miracle for testimony to be mistaken.16

 of the miraculous to be something more than just highly improbable.
 This is reflected in his definition of miracles.
 A miracle